lillianbolfer/SentimentAnalysis/README.md

 Members: Dinielle Nelson, Elizabeth Jaye, and Lillian Bolfer

-We are going to use sentiment analysis to analyze tweets on twitter, in regard to a major media event (Netflix before, the day of, and after the annoucement that they're pulling The Office – wide audience, less Russian trolls, and while headache-y at least not completely sanity destroying).
-We will use a combination of Tweepy and a selection of other Python packages (numpy, pandas, etc.) along with TextBlob in order to analyze viewers’ verbal sentiments and intentions in regards to specific awards.
-By filtering down based on hash tags and key words in relation to netflix, we will look at based on the results how did the public respond?
+This project is a sentiment analysis that analyzed tweets on twitter, in regard to a major media event: Netflix before, the day of, and after the annoucement that they're pulling The Office – wide audience, less Russian trolls, and while headache-y at least not completely sanity destroying.
+We used a combination of Tweepy and a selection of other Python packages (numpy, pandas, etc.) along with TextBlob in order to analyze viewers’ verbal sentiments about Netflix and more specifically, the departure of the show The Office.
+By filtering down based on hash tags and key words in relation to Netflix, we will estimate based on the results how the public responded.

-We will use classification to do this, but also visualize trends with a visual interface – methodology to be decided, but visualization after analysis and categorization will use it to upload to Tableau for instance and showcase charts on a colored scale to indicate positivity vs. negativity.
+We used classification to do this, and also visualized trends with a visual interface – Tableau.

+Our visualizations show positivity versus negativity, trends over the time period, and --- insert more here